-BFGMiner has numerous device drivers for Bitcoin, including Drillbit Thumb and Eight, Twinfury USB stick miner, Ztex's FPGA boards.
+BFGMiner has numerous device drivers for bitcoin, including Drillbit Thumb and Eight, Twinfury USB stick miner, and ZTEX's FPGA boards.
 There are also device drivers for scrypt, such as GAW War Machine and ZeusMiner units.

-EasyMiner is a graphical, open-source mining software that lets you mine Bitcoin, Litecoin and other cryptocurrencies.
-It supports minerd, cudaminer, ccminer, cgminer and ASIC mining for Bitcoin.
-EasyMaker comes with a dedicated "Moneymaker" mode, which is dedicated to mining of LTC on its own stratum pool.
+EasyMiner is a graphical, open-source mining software that lets you mine bitcoin, litecoin, and other cryptocurrencies.
+It supports minerd, CUDAminer, ccminer, cgminer, and ASIC mining for bitcoin.
+EasyMiner comes with a dedicated "Moneymaker" mode, which is dedicated to the mining of litecoin on its own stratum pool.
 There's also a "Solo" mode, which allows users to choose a pool of their own, as well as a custom hash algorithm corresponding to the coin they want to mine.
-EasyMiner uses the NHIL (Network Hardware ID Layer) protocol to provide an extra layer of security for the pool stratum and wallet architecture.
+EasyMiner uses the Network Hardware ID Layer (NHIL) protocol to provide an extra layer of security for the pool stratum and wallet architecture.

 It's worth mentioning that EasyMiner only works on Windows.

 The above-discussed software works great if you just have one mining rig to work with.
-But if you want to manage multiple mining rigs, and that too of different types (e.g. ASICs, FPGAs), you need something a bit more robust.
+But if you want to manage multiple mining rigs, and of different types (e.g., ASICs, FPGAs), you need something a bit more robust.
 Enter Awesome Miner.

-Having powerful centralized mining management features, Awesome Miner supports more than 25 mining engines such as cgminer, bfgminer, xmrig, srbminer and sgminer.
-It's also compatible with all popular mining algorithms, such as SHA-256, Scrypt, X11, Ethereum and Zcash.
-You can add, switch and manage pools for multiple miners in a single operation.
+Having powerful centralized mining management features, Awesome Miner supports more than 50 mining engines, such as ccminer, Bminer, XMRig AMD Miner, SRBMiner, and SgMiner.
+It's also compatible with all popular mining algorithms, such as SHA-256, Scrypt, X11, Ethereum, and Zcash.
+You can add, switch, and manage pools for multiple miners in a single operation.
 Awesome Miner's comprehensive dashboard lets you monitor the status and temperature of all ASIC and FPGA devices from one location.
 There's also a built-in C# script engine, which can be used to create customized triggers and actions.
-You can use the program to set up privileged API access and configure default pools for all Bitmain Antminer ASICs in a single operation.
+You can use the program to set up privileged application programming interface (API) access and configure default pools for all Bitmain Antminer ASICs in a single operation.

-Awesome Miner primarily works on Windows, but also offers a web front-end that can be accessed from any computer, tablet or smartphone.
+Awesome Miner works on Windows and Linux, but also offers a web front-end that can be accessed from any computer, tablet, or smartphone.